 *Contact the maker of your machine.
 Since the printing of your owner’s manual, the company may have new or better tips for you to try, or they may work with you even further to help solve the problem.

-*If possible, use detergent free from dyes and perfumes.
+*Use only HE detergent.
+I’ve heard that powdered detergent creates fewer suds for this modern washing machine, as opposed to liquid, but liquid is still fine to use, just use a smaller amount.*If possible, use detergent free from dyes and perfumes.
 Those additional additives may add more residue to the washing machine.

 *If you are using a detergent that says it is “2x the cleaning power“, you may need to use even less of it.